Vanity Fair (1932 film): Plot

-This film adaptation's storyline begins around 1920 and concludes in 1933.
-In its opening scene a limousine is traveling down a road outside London.
-In the car are two passengers, Amelia Sedley (Barbara Kent) and her friend Becky Sharp (Myrna Loy), young ladies who agewise are in their twenties.
+Two women in their twenties are passengers in a limousine traveling down a road outside London: Amelia Sedley and her friend Becky Sharp.
 Amelia is from a rich, well-connected family, while Becky is from very modest means and has no family at all.
-Given Becky's circumstances, Amelia has invited her to her home for the Christmas holidays.
+Amelia has invited Becky to her home for Christmas.

-At the Sedley estate Amelia's family welcomes their guest, but the mother is soon wary of her.
-Those suspicions are warranted, for Becky aims to use her beauty and guile to gain wealth and privilege by climbing England's social ladder.
-Her first target for achieving those goals is Joseph, Amelia's much-older brother (Billy Bevan).
+At the Sedley estate, Amelia's family welcomes their guest, but the mother is soon wary of her.
+Becky aims to use her beauty and guile to gain wealth and privilege by climbing the social ladder.
+Her first target is Joseph, Amelia's much-older brother.
 After Becky tries unsuccessfully to trap him into marriage, Mrs. Sedley sees her cuddling in the home's drawing room with her daughter's fiancé, George Osborne.
-Disgusted, the mother calls "Miss Sharp" into the adjoining room, where she advises Becky to leave immediately so she can begin the job she had accepted before the holidays, that of governess for the family of Sir Pitt Crawley.
-Becky heeds the thinly veiled advice and departs.
+Disgusted, the mother advises Becky to leave immediately so she can begin the job she had accepted before the holidays, governess for the family of Sir Pitt Crawley.
+Becky departs.

-Upon her arrival at the residence of Lord Crawley, Becky quickly stirs the passions of both the elderly Sir Pitt and his son Rawdon (Conway Tearle).
-The new governess entices them with her suggestive comments and by allowing each man into her bedroom at night while she glides about in her satin pajamas.
+Upon her arrival at the residence of Lord Crawley, Becky quickly stirs the passions of both the elderly Sir Pitt and his son Rawdon.
+She entices them with her suggestive comments and by allowing each man into her bedroom at night.
 Soon she and Rawdon begin a secretive affair, but Sir Pitt finally catches them together in Becky's bedroom.
 There they inform him they had married the previous day.
 That news enrages the old man, who orders his son and his "shameless little hussy" out of his house.

-Relocating to a townhouse in London's Mayfair district, Becky and Rawdon feel the financial strains of being cut off from Lord Crawley and his wealth.
+Relocating to a townhouse in London's Mayfair district, Becky and Rawdon feel the financial strains of being cut off from Lord Crawley's wealth.
 The couple at first brings in money by betting and cheating their friends playing bridge.
-That income, however, is insufficient for their mounting bills, so Becky schemes to find other ways to get money.
-She does so through blackmail and by obtaining gifts from a string of lovers, including George Osborne, now the husband of her friend Amelia.
-Eventually, even Rawdon cannot tolerate his wife's wanton, criminal behavior.
+That income, however, is insufficient, so Becky gets more money through blackmail and gifts from a string of lovers, including George Osborne, now Amelia's husband.
+Eventually, even Rawdon cannot tolerate his wife's behavior.
 On the evening he is released from police custody for writing bad checks, Rawdon finds Becky at their home with another lover.
 He declares their marriage is over and gives her only ten minutes to vacate the premises.
-As she leaves, he informs Becky that his father had just died, and he is now the new Lord Crawley.
+As she leaves, he informs her that his father had just died, and he is now Lord Crawley.
 He then warns her that if she ever dares to refer to herself as "Lady Crawley," he will track her down and kill her.